JetBrains/Qodana/topics/cloud-quickstart.md

 ## License costs

+<link-summary>The total license cost is based on the number of active contributors.</link-summary>

 <p>The total license cost is based on the number of active contributors.
 An active contributor is defined as a
     person who